- Curriculum Vitae

 Oral Presentations and Poster Sessions

-- “Direct Process Feedback in Extrusion-based Additive Manufacturing Using an ILC-based Approach,”
+- “Direct Process Feedback in Extrusion-based Additive Manufacturing Using Learning Control,” Materials Science & Technology Conference, October 2019, Portland, OR.

 - “Improved Cross-Coupled Iterative Learning Control for Contouring NURBS Curves,” ASME 2018